Korean War Veterans Parkway: Route description

-The Korean War Veterans Parkway begins concurrent with NY 440 at the Outerbridge Crossing toll plaza east of the New Jersey state line on Staten Island.
-NY 440 and the parkway remain overlapped to Pleasant Plains, where NY 440 splits from the parkway and heads north on the West Shore Expressway.
-Past NY 440, the four-lane parkway gains frontage roads as Drumgoole Road begins to run along both sides of the highway.
+The Korean War Veterans Parkway begins concurrent with NY 440 at the Outerbridge Crossing toll gantry east of the New Jersey state line on Staten Island.
+NY 440 and the parkway remain overlapped in Charleston to exit 2, where NY 440 splits from the parkway and heads north on the West Shore Expressway.
+Past NY 440, the four-lane parkway heads northeast, gaining frontage roads as Drumgoole Road begins to run along both sides of the highway.
 Not far to the east, the parkway runs along the southern edge of Bloomingdale Park and connects to Maguire Avenue by way of ramps leading to and from Drumgoole Road.
-The parkway continues slightly northeastward through Pleasant Plains to Huguenot, serving Huguenot Avenue with southbound exit and northbound entrance ramps.
+The parkway continues slightly northeastward along the Prince's Bay–Woodrow line, serving Huguenot Avenue with southbound exit and northbound entrance ramps.

-From Huguenot Avenue, the highway takes a more pronounced northeasterly track through the neighborhoods of Woodrow and Annadale, meeting Arden Avenue by way of an interchange in the latter community.
-The parkway continues as a four-lane limited-access highway to Greenridge, where the road merges with the northern half of Drumgoole Road to create a four-lane, two-way surface street with a Jersey barrier in the median.
+From Huguenot Avenue, the highway takes a more pronounced northeasterly track through the neighborhood of Woodrow, meeting Arden Avenue by way of an interchange in the latter community.
+The parkway continues as a four-lane freeway to Arden Heights, where the road merges with the northern half of Drumgoole Road to create a four-lane, two-way surface street with a Jersey barrier in the median.
 The Korean War Veterans Parkway ends at the merge; however, NY 909C, the unsigned reference route designation for the parkway, continues to follow Drumgoole Road to its end a short distance later at an intersection with Richmond Avenue.
 Stubs intended to continue both directions of the parkway past Greenridge are present at the merge with Drumgoole Road.
 The unused highways roughly parallel Drumgoole Road, crossing over Richmond Avenue before abruptly becoming a small two-lane road just east of the overpasses.
 The road continues as a non-public asphalt roadway used for construction vehicles.